-- 1 Launch the Correlation Rule Builder. - For more information, see Section 5.2, "Accessing the Correlation User Interface," on page 59. - 2 (Conditional) Perform Step 2a to create a free-form rule using a single subrule otherwise, follow Step 2b if you want to create a free-form rule using multiple subrules: - 2a Using single subrule: - 2a1 Click Create. - 2a2 In the subrule window, click to switch to the free-form view. - 2a3 Specify the criteria for the rule. - 2a4 (Optional) Click con to view the rule in a structured format.
+1 Launch the Correlation Rule Builder.

+For more information, see "Accessing the Correlation User Interface" on page 49.

+2 (Conditional) Perform Step 2a to create a free-form rule using a single subrule otherwise, follow Step 2b if you want to create a free-form rule using multiple subrules:

+2a Using single subrule:

+- 2a1 Click Create. - 2a2 In the subrule window, click to switch to the free-form view. - 2a3 Specify the criteria for the rule. - 2a4 (Optional) Click even to view the rule in a structured format.